astro7982/xaa-ssg/DATA-UPDATE-GUIDE.md

 1. **Create backups before major updates** - Especially at the start of the season
 2. **Validate JSON files locally** - Use `jq` to check for syntax errors before uploading
-3. **Test after updating** - Visit http://sportsstatsgather.com:3000 and try a few queries
+3. **Test after updating** - Visit your application URL and try a few queries
 4. **Monitor the logs** - Check for any errors after restarting the service
 5. **Update during low traffic** - Early morning or late evening recommended